victorkich/YamaS/README.md

 1. Clone the YamaS repository: `git clone https://github.com/victorkich/YamaS.git`
 2. Follow the setup instructions in the `INSTALL.md` file within the repository for detailed environment setup.

+## Usage
+### Simulation Environment Setup
+1. Launch Unity3D and open the YamaS project.
+2. Configure your simulation parameters through the Unity Editor interface or by editing the `config.json` file.
+3. Start the simulation within Unity.

 ## ROS Integration
 1. Ensure ROS is properly installed and set up on your system.
 2. **Modify the ROSConnection.cs file**: Navigate to `Packages/com.unity.robotics.ros-tcp-connector/Runtime/TcpConnector/` and open `ROSConnection.cs`.
 Add the following method to the `ROSConnection` class: